Don’t own any securities like stocks or bonds? Expect a much harder time saving for retirement — or building wealth at all.

 Ally also offers a free robo-advisor service, a far more useful feature for new investors.

-It falls short on account types and doesn’t offer specialty accounts like ESAs and HSAs.
-Ally does offer IRAs, though.
+It falls short on account types and doesn’t offer specialty accounts like HSAs.
+Ally does offer IRAs and ESAs, though.

 The broker does charge transaction fees for mutual fund purchases, so if you like mutual funds, look elsewhere.
 Read our full Ally Invest review for more details.